Early and Secondary Education

 Public Schools

-- Pre-primary (ages 4-5) – offered at some schools, day cares, non-profit organizations and by private individuals
+- Pre-primary: (ages 4-5) – offered at all schools, day cares, non-profit organizations and by private individuals

 - Community College or University

-- Francophone residents may want to visit the Conseil scolaire acadien provincial.
-This is Nova Scotia’s French schoolboard, serving twenty-two schools and ensuring quality education in French to all Francophones in the province
+- Newcomers can also register at Conseil scolaire acadien provincial.
+This is Nova Scotia’s French school board, serving twenty-two schools and ensuring quality education in French to Francophone and newcomers in the province

 Private Schools